 Pick up (and return) keys and vehicle binders at Weizenblatt Hall.
 Minivans, SUVs, truck, and the Sedan are parked next to the Sam Millar Complex.
 The LEAF is parked next to Weizenblatt Hall.

 All vehicle reservations must be made online using the Request a Motor Pool menu link one week before departing with the vehicle.
 Reservations are on a first come, first reserved basis (determined by submission of the online form only).
 Motor Pool reservations cannot be made via telephone.
-Sometimes we can accomodate short-notification request but will still require a completed online request.
-Because our system is 'first come, first served, you must use the online reservation form.
+Sometimes we can accommodate short-notification requests but will still require a completed online request.
+Because our system is first come, first served, you must use the online reservation form.
 Requests with complete information will be given priority over incomplete or pending reservations.

 Although there are no special requirements to use a motor fleet vehicle for travel in the continental U.S., trips to Canada or Mexico require at least 30 days advance notice to NC Motor Fleet Management to secure proper automotive insurance.